CFDs are complex financial products and come with a high risk of losing money.

 When you enter the number of units on the order ticket, the sell and buy prices at the top of the ticket dynamically update to show the entry price and spread for the requested number of units.

 If the requested number of units is greater than the first level of depth, the system will look down the depth of market to calculate the entry price.
-You can view depth of market by clicking on market depth (or by tapping DOM on mobile) on the order ticket.
+You can view depth of market by clicking on market depth (or by tapping DoM on mobile) on the order ticket.

-After entering a number of units greater than available on level 1, the market depth highlights according to the number of units entered
+After entering a number of units greater than available on level 1, the market depth highlights according to the number of units entered.

 This will show a list of prices and the number of units available at each price.
 If you enter an order where the number of units is greater than the number of units available on the first level (we will execute the maximum number of units available at the first level), the next portion of the order’s units over the first level price will be calculated from the subsequent price level.